masc-it/pyimgui-interface-generator/README.md

 What now?

-Copy *imgui.pyi* in your virtual environment root folder.
+Copy *imgui.pyi* in your virtual environment "site-packages" folder.

 Note: Reload your IDE so that it correctly recognizes the interface.